dpsmith/xen-hyperlaunch/docs/designs/launch/hyperlaunch.rst

   domain that is started.
 It is replaced with the more general term: “Boot Domain”.

-        * “DomB” will still be used in the meantime to refer to the project that is under way to build the new boot process, but will not be used to name a thing within Xen.

 * Retiring Term: “Dom0less”: it is to be replaced with “Hyperlaunch Static”